chrismooredev/cml-rs/cmlterm/README.md

 * prefixing a line with a tilde `~` will not wait for the next prompt before sending.
 This may be helpful for automating interactive commands.
 * prefixing a line with a grave-quoted string (``` `asd` ```) will wait for the quoted string to appear (specifically within the last 256 bytes of terminal output) before sending the line.
 * (NOT YET IMPLEMENTED) a prefix to override the default prompt timeout

+### Scripting
+These control commands can be stacked to interact with each other, each are put before the beginning of the line, sequentially.
+If you wish to start a line with one of these characters, escape it with a backslash.
+Backslashes without any of the below characters following them are sent literally.
+If a line starting with these control sequences does not parse properly, it will be sent literally.
+* `~` - do not wait for the next prompt before sending the command.
+(Takes precedence over timeout behavior)
+* `!` - do not emit a newline at the end of the line
+* ``` `64:text` ``` - within a rolling buffer of the last N bytes, wait until the specified text appears
+* `%20000%` - change the default timeout to the specified number of milliseconds, for this command.
+If the timeout passes without either a prompt or expected text, the line will be send anyway.

 Anything dynamic or more interesting than that may need to wrap `cmlterm` inputs/outputs to adjust the input script.
 If this is done, you may want to visit the (WIP) [`cmlscript`](https://github.com/csm123199/cml-rs/tree/main/cmlscript) binary within this same project for richer device information, and easier terminal multiplexing.